IBMTechSales/klp-workshop-labs/1157_Liberty-VSCode/README.md

     d.
 Click on the **clipboard** icon again to close the clipboard

     > **NOTE:** Sometimes pasting into a Terminal window in the VM does not work consistently.

-In this case you might try again, or paste the text into a **Text Editor** in the VM, and then paste it into the Terminal window in the VM.
+    > In this case you might try again, or open another Terminal Window and try again, or  paste the text into a **Text Editor** in the VM, and then paste it into the Terminal window in the VM.

 3. An alternative to using the noVNC Copy / Paste option, you may consider opening the lab guide in a web browser inside of the VM.
 Using this method, you can easily copy / paste text from the lab guide without having to use the noVNC clipboard.